-To support a decentralized identity management, THEMIS follows a DHT architecture implementing five key operations, find, store, join, update and leave.
-From these operations, find and store support the identifier-to-object mapping whereas join, update and leave support maintenance procedures for P2P organization.
-Every peer initially executes THEMIS's Authentication Key Agreement protocol depicted in Fig 2 with each other node it wants to communicate.
+To support a decentralized identity management, Themis organizes nodes on a ring topology that follows a clockwise order and defines five key operations, find, store, join, update and leave.
+From these five operations, find and store support the identifier-to-object mapping whereas join, update and leave support maintenance procedures for P2P organization.
+Every peer initially executes Themis's Authentication Key Agreement protocol depicted in Fig 2 with each other node it wants to communicate.
 This handshake allows nodes to establish a secure communication channel based on a secret symmetric key.
-To execute the P2P operations, nodes send messages using THEMIS's Secure Communication protocol depicted in Fig 3.
+To execute the P2P operations, nodes send messages using Themis's Secure Communication protocol depicted in Fig 3.
 The sender and the receiver assign the cmd and rsp variables according to the respective P2P operation as illustrated in Table 1.
 In the following paragraphs we describe the P2P operations.